 “Meet us at 8 for dinner?”
 The connections made on the trail often deepen in Santiago.
 Pilgrims organise impromptu gatherings in plaza cafés or evening meals in local restaurants.

-Some join reflection circles or attend events posted at local hostels – exchange contact information with those special trail friends.
+Some join reflection circles or attend events posted at pilgrim noticeboards and local venues: exchange contact information with those special trail friends.
 Many pilgrims report these relationships lasting years beyond the walk.

-The shared experience creates a shorthand understanding that doesn’t need explanation.
+The shared experience creates a quiet shorthand that doesn’t need explanation.
 These final conversations mark the shift from trail life to whatever comes next.